 Openness in particular has been shown to predict conservatism at values as high as r = -0.64 [12].
 Research has shown that changes in openness precede changes in political behavior [13].
 This makes sense because nothing on the Big 5 openness test asks about politics.
 Yet the correlation is substantial, as is the heritability.
-Openness has been changing rapidly, increasing at about .2 to .3 SD per generation [14].
+Openness differs by about .2 to .3 SD between generations [14].
+At least some of this is not due to aging [28] as later born cohorts have higher openness compared to earlier born cohorts at the same ages.
 It seems unlikely that this could be due to propaganda, new information, or other blank-slatist explanations for the increase in leftism.
 Yet this change predicts about a 0.5 SD decline in conservatism over the last 60 years.
 Furthermore, the correlation between openness and conservatism is mostly genetic in nature [16].